javascript-tutorial/en.javascript.info/1-js/02-first-steps/06-type-conversions/article.md

 let str = "123";
 alert(typeof str); // string

-let n = Number(str); // becomes a number 123
+let num = Number(str); // becomes a number 123

-alert(typeof n); // number
+alert(typeof num); // number
 ```

-The explicit conversion is usually required when we read a value coming from a text form field or another string-based source, but we expect a number to be entered.
+The explicit conversion is usually required when we read a value from a string-based source like a text form, but we expect a number to be entered.

 If the string is not a valid number, the result of such conversion is `NaN`, for instance: